Al-Qadim: Arabian Adventures: Contents

 Arabian Adventures offers over 40 pages of player character kits, including the sha'ir, barber-thieves, beggar-thieves, and other rogues, as well as other characteristically Arabian roles such as merchants, moralistic priests, hakimas (wise women), mystics, mamluks, corsairs, and elemental wizards.
 Each kit includes benefits, hindrances, and discussion of the kit's societal role in the desert of Zakhara, the Land of Fate.
 The rulebook also includes rules for calling upon Fate, the Evil Eye, and discussions of honor, piety, the salt bond, and other characteristics of Arabian society.
 The rulebook offers a comprehensive list of desert equipment, lists of spells with a desert motif, Arab character names, and proficiencies like Haggling and Display Weapon Prowess.

 Publication history

 Arabian Adventures was published by TSR, Inc. as a 160-page softcover AD&D campaign rulebook.
 Design was by Jeff Grubb with Andria Hayday, a cover by Jeff Easley, and illustrations by Karl Waller.

 Reception

+Gene Alloway reviewed the Al-Qadim complete roleplaying game in White Wolf #34 (Jan./Feb., 1993), rating it a 5 out of 5 and stated that "Al-Qadim is an exceptional sourcebook with good research, writing, graphics and playability.
+It sets a tone and a mood that immediately draws a reader in and gets the mind going.
+It sets a high standard for other works in the series, and I hope that future additions meet that standard.
+Even if you do not play AD&D or are merely interested in the idea of Arabian adventures, I strongly urge you to pick up this work.
+You will not be disappointed."